xinyaosong/Paging-tool/README.md

 2. Add <Paging {...props} /> component in the suitable position.

-    props should include two property and one method:
+    props should include two properties and one method:
 ```
   var props = {
     totalPage: [your data],